MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-sdk-advanced.md

 ---
-title: Advanced usage of the Python SDK for Quantum Inspired Optimization
+title: Advanced usage of the Python SDK for optimization
-description: This document provides an overview of some advanced usage patterns for the Python SDK for Quantum Inspired Optimization.
+description: This document provides an overview of some advanced usage patterns for the Python SDK for optimization.
 author: KittyYeungQ
 ms.author: kitty
 ms.date: 06/29/2020